-Regulation 83 General scope of legal assistance paid by the Court
+Regulation 8326 General scope of legal assistance paid by the Court

-- Legal assistance paid by the Court shall cover all costs reasonably necessary as determined by the Registrar for an effective and efficient defence, including the remuneration of counsel, his or her assistants as referred to in regulation 68 and staff, expenditure in relation to the gathering of evidence, administrative costs, translation and interpretation costs, travel costs and daily subsistence allowances. - 2.
-The scope of legal assistance paid by the Court regarding victims shall be determined by the Registrar in consultation with the Chamber, where appropriate. - A person receiving legal assistance paid by the Court may apply to the Registrar for additional means which may be granted depending on the nature of the case. - 4.
+- 1. Legal assistance paid by the Court shall cover all costs reasonably necessary as determined by the Registrar for an effective and efficient defence, including the remuneration of counsel, his or her assistants as referred to in regulation 68 and staff, expenditure in relation to the gathering of evidence, administrative costs, translation and interpretation costs, travel costs and daily subsistence allowances.
+Upon request, associate counsel may also be covered by legal assistance paid by the Court after the first appearance pursuant to rule 121 of a person subject to a warrant of arrest or a summons to appear under article 58. - 2.
+The scope of legal assistance paid by the Court regarding victims shall be determined by the Registrar in consultation with the Chamber, where appropriate. - 3.
+A person receiving legal assistance paid by the Court may apply to the Registrar for additional means which may be granted depending on the nature of the case. - 4.
 Decisions by the Registrar on the scope of legal assistance paid by the Court as defined in this regulation may be reviewed by the relevant Chamber on application by the person receiving legal assistance.